carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 ~~~
 {: .output}

-The `unzip` program is decompressing the `.zip` files and creating
+The `unzip` program is decompressing the `.zip` files and creates
 a new directory (with subdirectories) for each of our samples, to
 store all of the different output that is produced by FastQC.
 There
 are a lot of files here.
-The one we're going to focus on is the
+We're going to focus on the
 `summary.txt` file.

-If you list the files in our directory now you will see:
+If you list the files in our directory, now you will see the following:
 ~~~
 $ ls
 ~~~